komali2/blog/content/posts/parents-trip-taiwan-2023/index.md

 ### Daan Park

 We started the main part of the day taking the train down to [Daan Park](https://goo.gl/maps/x9cmj3KBGxe4F7Nr5).
 Daan is kinda like the central park of Taipei.
+It's a really popular place to hang out on the weekends.
+We often have picnics here.

 {{< figure src="daan1.JPG" alt="The fountains at Daan Park Station" caption="Daan Park Station has a really cool water display out front that runs I think once an hour." >}}

 We spent about an hour there slowly walking around and bird watching.

-{{< figure src="daanbird1.JPG" alt="Tammy looking at a big poopy bird" caption="Tammy loves this, we call them the big poopy bird, because they have big poops." >}}
+{{< figure src="daanbird1.JPG" alt="Tammy looking at a big poopy bird" caption="Tammy loves these birds, we call them the big poopy bird, because they have big poops." >}}

 {{< figure src="daanbird2.JPG" alt="A big poopy bird in Daan Park" caption="In mandarin they also have the nickname Big Dumb Bird, officially they're called the Malaysian Night Heron." >}}